 The ANC had little or no effect.
 The new government set about immediately restricting the rights of Africans.
-They could own land only in specified regions; this land consisted of less than 15 percent of the nation's territory.
+They could own land only in specified regions, which consisted of less than 15 percent of the nation's territory.
 They could stay in European areas only as servants and laborers.
-Blacks and other people of color could venture outside their specified regions only if they carried a pass proving they were employed by a European.
-There was a curfew time after which any non-whites found outside their own areas could be arrested.
+Black people and other people of color could venture outside their specified regions only if they carried a pass proving they were employed by a European.
+There was a curfew time after which any nonwhite people found outside their own areas could be arrested.

-This, then, was the South Africa of the early 20th century: a country in which the vast majority of the population was ruled by a tiny but powerful minority; a country in which the color of your skin determined what, if any, human rights you possessed.
+This, then, was the South Africa of the early twentieth century-a country in which the vast majority of the population was ruled by a tiny but powerful minority, where the color of your skin determined what, if any, human rights you possessed.
 The white minority could maintain control only by force, and they allowed no room for discussion, compromise, or dissent.

 In 1948, the Union of South Africa held an election that changed the course of South Africa's history.
-For the first time, South Africa had an all Afrikaner cabinet.
-Then the changes began.
+For the first time, South Africa had an all Afrikaner cabinet, which brought about great changes.
 There was a final severing of any connection to the British Commonwealth.
 Apartheid was implemented across all segments of society.
 Past infractions against human rights would pale by comparison with what happened under Afrikaner rule.
 The rest of the world watched, silently at first, and then with growing alarm.

-It wasn't until the 1990s, when a leader named Nelson Mandela became influential, that the battle-scarred, divided nation was able to develop into a multiracial democracy.
+It wasn't until the 1990s, when a Black leader named Nelson Mandela became influential, that the battle-scarred, divided nation was able to develop into a multiracial democracy.